gfortran(1) — Linux manual page

 different calling conventions will break at execution time.

-Caution: This will break code which passes intrinsic
+Caution: This will break code which passes intrinsic functions

-arguments, as the library implementations use the -fno-f2c
+the library implementations use the -fno-f2c calling

-calling conventions.
+conventions.

 -fno-underscoring